 - Commercially canned (not home canned) foods.

-- Dry foods.
+- o Dry foods.

-- o Baked goods from licensed facilities.
+- Baked goods from licensed facilities.

-- Fresh produce
+- o Fresh produce

 - Frozen meats from licensed facilities.

 - Fresh meats may be accepted only from licensed facilities.

 - Game may be accepted only if killed at a licensed game farm and processed within two hours by a licensed processor.